 On August 22, 2016, Bishop Jaime Soto issued a directive to consolidate the weekend Mass schedule of St. Katharine Drexel Parish so that one priest can manage it.
 Download the letter by clicking here.

 In compliance with this directive, Fr.
 Larry formed a Pastoral Plan Ad-hoc Committee to help develop a plan.
-The committee submitted its recommendations to the Pastoral Council, and the Council is now deliberating the recommendations.
-See update below.
+The committee submitted its recommendations to the Pastoral Council.
+After deliberation, the Council finalized two alternative Mass schedules, which Fr.
+Larry submitted to Bishop Soto on March 10.
 After a decision by Bishop Soto, implementation of the final plan is expected by July 1, 2017.

 In response to questions asked by parishioners, Fr.
 Larry has developed a list of 'frequently asked questions.'
 Click here for the FAQ's.
 The 'Diocesan Statutes' referred to by Fr.
 Larry in his FAQ's are statutes of the Third Diocesan Synod and were promulgated in 2006.
 Download a copy of the statues here.